Professor, scientist and inventor

 This led to the development of the Colex machine

-— Codetelex — which, after two trial version, met
+— Codetelex — which, after two trial versions, met

 the requirement of all parties involved.